Robustness and Generalization for Metric Learning: Introduction

 \section{Introduction}

-The past ten years have seen a growing interest in supervised metric learning.
-Indeed, the relevance of a distance or a similarity, for a given task, is of crucial importance to the effectiveness of many classification or clustering methods.
-For this reason, a lot of research has been devoted to automatically learning distances or similarities from supervised data.
-Existing approaches rely on the fairly reasonable principle that, according to a good metric, pairs of examples with the same (resp. different) labels must be close to each other (resp. far away).
-Learning thus generally consists in finding the best parameters of the metric function given a set of labeled pairs.\footnote{These pairs are sometimes replaced by triplets $(x,y,z)$ such that example $x$ must be closer to example $y$ than to example $z$, where $x$ and $y$ share the same label and $z$ does not.} The most classic and commonly used approach in the literature focuses on Mahalanobis distance learning where the objective is to learn a positive semi-definite (PSD) matrix \cite{Schultz2003,Shalev-Shwartz2004,Rosales2006,Davis2007,Jain2008,Weinberger2009,Qi2009,Ying2009} inducing a linear projection of the data where the Euclidean distance performs well.
-Other approaches have also considered arbitrary similarity functions with no PSD constraint \cite{Chechik2009,Qamar2010,ShalitWC10}.
-The learned distance or similarity is then typically used to improve the performance of nearest-neighbor methods.
+Metric learning consists in automatically adjusting a distance or similarity function using training examples.
+The resulting metric is tailored to the problem of interest and can lead to dramatic improvement in classification, clustering or ranking performance.
+For this reason, metric learning has attracted a lot of interest for the past decade (see \cite{Bellet2013,Kulis2012} for recent surveys).
+Existing approaches rely on the principle that pairs of examples with the same (resp. different) labels should be close to each other (resp. far away) under a good metric.
+Learning thus generally consists in finding the best parameters of the metric function given a set of labeled pairs.\footnote{Some methods use triplets $(x,y,z)$ such that $x$ should be closer to $y$ than to $z$, where $x$ and $y$ share the same label, but not $z$.} Many methods focus on learning a Mahalanobis distance, which is parameterized by a positive semi-definite (PSD) matrix and can be seen as finding a linear projection of the data to a space where the Euclidean distance performs well on the training pairs (see for instance \cite{Xing2002,Schultz2003,Davis2007,Jain2008,Weinberger2009,Ying2009,McFee2010}).
+More flexible metrics have also been considered, such as similarity functions without PSD constraint \cite{Chechik2009,Qamar2010,Bellet2012a}.
+The resulting distance or similarity is used to improve the performance of a metric-based algorithm such as $k$-nearest neighbors \cite{Davis2007,Weinberger2009}, linear separators \cite{Bellet2012a,Guo2014}, $K$-Means clustering \cite{Xing2002} or ranking \cite{McFee2010}.